AymanJabr/Dressed-by-AI/README.md

 # Dressed by AI

 A virtual try-on application that uses AI to visualize how clothing items would look on you.
-Upload your photo and a clothing item photo, and get a realistic visualization of yourself wearing that item.
+Select from default models or upload your own photos, and get a realistic visualization of how clothing items would look on you.

 ## Features

-- Upload your photo
+- Choose from 6 default person models or upload your own photo
-- Upload clothing item photo
+- Select from default clothing items or upload your own
+- Support for multiple clothing categories (upper body, lower body, dresses)
-- AI-powered image generation
+- AI-powered virtual try-on using Segmind's IDM-VTON model
 - Mobile-responsive design
 - Dark mode support

 ## Technology Stack

-- Next.js
+- Next.js 15 with Turbopack
 - TypeScript
 - Tailwind CSS
-- OpenAI GPT-4o for image generation
+- Segmind IDM-VTON API for virtual try-on

 ## Getting Started